 Sothearet is particularly interested in accounting and computer and has studied numerous subjects including Computer skills, Accounting, Principles of Marketing and Management, Contract Law and Administration.

-IBJ Cambodia – Banteay Meanchey Province Defender Resource Center (DRC 7)
+IBJ Cambodia – Banteay Meanchey Provincial Defender Resource Center (DRC 7)

 Korethan Village, Ou Ambil Commune, Serey Sophorn City, Banteay Meanchey Province, Cambodia

 Kunthol started to work for IBJ in January 2013 as a provincial lawyer in Banteay Meanchey (DRC7).

 Born in Kampot province, she graduated a Bachelor degree of law in 2008 from the Royal University of Law and Economics.
 She also completed numerous courses including secretary and administrative affairs, computer courses, general accounting and project management.
 She worked for 3 years with the National Authority for Combating Drug (NACD) at the Ministry of Interior where she performed legal and administrative tasks.
 In 2009 she worked 2 years as an office assistant for lawyers and then as a Lawyer for the Khmer Apsara Law firm House for 1 year.